lishanisrikaran/retail-sql-analytics/README.md

 This project undertakes analysis from a multi-table retail e-commerce dataset using advanced SQL techniques to uncover revenue trends, customer behaviour, retention patterns, and product performance.
 Furthermore, the findings are presented via a Power BI dashboard suitable for business stakeholders.

+## Dataset:
+The analysis is based on the [Brazilian E-Commerce Public Dataset (Kaggle)](https://www.kaggle.com/datasets/carrie1/ecommerce-data), selected for its rich transactional and customer data, allowing meaningful exploration of commercial performance and customer behaviour at scale.

 ## Analysed areas:

 ### **1) Revenue & Order Performance**